KittyCAD/tree-sitter-kcl/README.md

 ## Setting up your dev environment

+We use [`just`](https://github.com/casey/just) for convenient script running.
+You don't need it, but it's helpful.

+You need [`tree-sitter`](https://www.npmjs.com/package/tree-sitter-cli) for development.

-You need `tree-sitter`.
-If you want to use its playground, install `emscripten` too.
-If you're using Homebrew, install `just` and then run `just install-deps-homebrew`.
-Other people, install the deps yourself.
+If you want to use tree-sitter's interactive playground, install [`emscripten`](https://emscripten.org/docs/getting_started/downloads.html) too.

 ## Development workflow